richnologies/ngx-stripe/projects/ngx-stripe/README.md

   ngx-stripe
 </h1>

+Ngx Stripe is a thin wrapper around [`Stripe Elements`](https://stripe.com/docs/stripe-js).
+It allows adding Elements to any Angular app.
+The [`StripeJS Reference`](https://stripe.com/docs/js) covers complete Elements customization details.
+You can use Elements with any Stripe product to collect online payments.
+To find the right integration path for your business, explore [`Stripe Docs`](https://stripe.com/docs/stripe-js).

+- Learn how to use `ngx-stripe` on the **new** [docs site](https://richnologies.gitbook.io/ngx-stripe/) 🤓

 ## Notice

 This project has not been updated for a while.
 After reviewing the state of the art for React and Vue counterparts, some major changes are going to be introduced to align this project with [`Stripe Elements`](https://stripe.com/docs/stripe-js).